hazelcast/hazelcast-jet/site/website/blog/2020-10-06-enabling-full-text-search.md

 The `ChangeRecord#operation()` method provides information about what kind of operation was performed on the record.
-If you need to handle deletions you should use it.
+If you need to handle deletions, you should use it.
 The Petclinic application doesn’t allow delete operations, so we don’t handle those.

 ### Elastic sink

 The fourth key part of the pipeline is the Elastic sink.
 It takes a document and writes it to Elasticsearch.
-You as a developer need to provide information where the Elastic instance is running, what index to write to and how to convert the `Document` into one of `IndexRequest`, `UpdateRequest` or `DeleteRequest`.
+You as the developer need to provide information where the Elastic instance is running, what index to write to and how to convert the `Document` into one of `IndexRequest`, `UpdateRequest` or `DeleteRequest`.
 The Sink then takes care of batching